maxammann/blog/content/posts/2020-01-21-armbian-encrypt-root.md

 A GUI should open which allows you to choose the board, kernel version and other options.
 Choose to build an image if the setup asks you.
 After approx. 30 minutes you should have an `Armbian_\*.img` and `Armbian_\*.key` file in `output/images`.

-## Changing the password of the LUKS container
+## Changing the Password of the LUKS container

 After generating the image and copying it to your trustworthy host system you can change the password by binding the paritions of the `Armbian_\*.img` file to loopback devices: